 What About Work Experience & Education?

 The National Association of State Board of Accountancy (NASBA) reports that prior to taking the CPA exam, candidates must have satisfied the education and work experience requirements.
 Since these requirements vary from state to state, individuals pursuing a CPA career should learn what the requirements are in the state where they plan to work and take the exam.
 At the very least, individuals must have at least a bachelor’s degree in accounting, although many choose to complete a master’s degree program.
 Baccalaureate degree holders must also complete additional hours of college study to meet the required 150 hours, according to the AICPA.
 Many states also require at least two years of work experience before the exam can be taken.
 Even after passing the exam and obtaining licensure, CPAs must complete continuing education to maintain licensure.

 How Do I Prepare For the CPA Exam?

-The majority of the preparation for the CPA exam exists in completing the education and work experience requirements.
+The majority of the preparation for the CPA exam is completing the education and work experience requirements.
 The AICPA is a great resource for individuals planning to take the CPA exam.
 It offers a Content Specific Outline that details what to expect on each part of the exam.
-It also features a CPA exam tutorial that indicates want resources will be available to the candidate at the time of the exam and also teaches them how to navigate through the exam.
-Candidates are advised to familiarize themselves with the word processing and spreadsheets that are include in the exam.
-Aspiring CPAs are expected to be familiar with the content and format of the exam and to know what to expect prior to arrival at the test site.
+It also features a CPA exam tutorial that indicates what resources will be available to the candidate at the time of the exam.
+It also teaches them how to navigate through the exam.
+Candidates are advised to familiarize themselves with the word processing and spreadsheets that are included in the exam.
+Aspiring CPAs are expected to be familiar with the content and format of the exam and to know what to expect taking the test.

 Employment Outlook for CPAs